Praxen

 • The agent's working directory isn't where you think it is — re-cd and start fresh, or pass an absolute path.

-A long scan can exceed the context window and auto-compact mid-run — silently, so the run still finishes but findings gathered early get summarised away before the report is written.
-Symptoms:
+A long scan can exceed the context window and auto-compact mid-run — the run still finishes, but findings gathered early can get summarised away before the report is written.
+It isn't loudly flagged, so it's easy to miss — but there are clear signs:

 • The interim overview Praxen prints to stdout names findings the final HTML doesn't include.